JareelSkaj/wt-wiki-tools/README.md

       * **Cause**: A typo was made while editing the `.py` script, like accidentally deleting a quote (`"`), comma (`,`), changing indentation or removing line breaks.
       * **Solution**: Open `naval_weapons_table.py` and compare the lines you edited to the examples in this guide to find and fix the mistake.

+  * **Error:** `ModuleNotFoundError: No module named 'blk'`

+      * **Cause**: Somehow you ended up missing the blk module from the python dependencies.
+      * **Solution**: Run `pip install git+https://github.com/kotiq/blk@8c92e35` in the console.
+If that won't work, try `pip install git+https://github.com/JareelSkaj/kotiq_blk` instead.

+  * **Error:** `ModuleNotFoundError: No module named 'click'` (or any other)

+      * **Cause**: Same as above, somehow you ended up missing a dependency.
+This shouldn't have happened if you did `pip install -r requirements.txt`.
+      * **Solution**: Run `pip install click` (or replace click with whatever module you were missing).

+* **Error:**
+    ```text
+    File "<string>", line 94, in <module>
+    ModuleNotFoundError: No module named 'distutils.msvccompiler'
+    [end of output]
+    ```
+    * **Cause:** Python uses distutils.msvccompiler to build and install some of the C modules.
+In the post-August 2022 versions (post-v.65) of the setup tool used by Python the way this was handled got somewhat modified, so the version of the *kotiq/blk@8c92e35* that we are using, made in October 2021, might have lost some compatibility.
+I don't know the details, this is out of my depth, but I know that this error happened to me when trying to install `wt-tools` on pyenv with python 3.8, but not with a locally installed Python 3.7.17.
+    * **Solution:** You could try installing [an older version](https://stackoverflow.com/questions/79063140/modulenotfounderror-no-module-named-distutils-msvccompiler-when-trying-to-ins) of the setup tools (older than v.65) but realistically: Just run the script you would like, and see what missing module errors is it throwing, when address the errors for these particular modules through `pip install`.
+It's far from a perfect solution, but resolved everything I needed.
+(This kind of BS is why I'm working on [PHP version of the Python wt-tools](https://github.com/JareelSkaj/wt-tools-php).)